benawad/dogehouse/baklava/README.md

 Translations are stored in `baklava/locales` and loaded using the `i18next` library.
 You can add new languages by creating a folder with the correct [language code](https://www.electronjs.org/docs/api/locales) and adding the `translate.json` file.
-All keys are present in `baklava/locales/en/translate.json`, so it's a good idea to use it for reference.
+All keys are present in `baklava/src/generated/translationKeys.ts`, so it's a good idea to use it for reference.

+You can sync the files and generate missing keys using `yarn i18`.